YujiShen/anly-500-project/README.md

 ## Instructions
-- Clone or download it to your machine
+- Clone or download it to your machine.
-- Copy `MERGED2012_13_PP.csv` into the folder (too large for GitHub repo)
+- Unzip `MERGED2014_15_PP.csv` in the folder.
 - You can also fork my repo and make modification, then make pull request to merge back here.